 The Chamberlain myQ smart garage door opener provides more than the simple convenience of controlling your garage door opener from your smartphone.
 You can set it to open and close the garage door on a preset schedule, and it works with both Google Assistant and Apple HomeKit (though not Alexa).
-It's also the most reliable smart garage door opener we've tested.
+It's also at the top of the list of the best smart garage door openers we've tested.

 Here's why you should consider the myQ if you want to upgrade to a smart garage door opener.

 Simple physical setup requirements.
 The myQ smart garage hub includes two pieces: a sensor you stick to the inside of the garage door and a plug-in controller that you can mount on the ceiling of the garage using a simple bracket and two wood screws.
 The garage ceiling controller plugs into the ceiling outlet where your garage door is plugged in.
 You don't need to use wires to connect the garage door opener — a step I've run into with every other smart garage door opener I've tested.